techemmy/techemmy/README.md

 - 👋 Hi, I’m @techemmy

-- 👀 I’m interested in programming, open source contribution, content creation and football/soccer.
+- 👀 I’m interested in programming, open source contribution, music, Tech YouTubing😁 and football/soccer.
 - 🌱 I’m currently learning NodeJS and Express.
 - 👨🏽‍💻 I'm seeking an entry-level opportunity to utilize Flask/Django, Javascript, HTML and CSS.
 - 💞️ I’m also looking to collaborate on YouTube with a top tech influencer.